ratmole/digoo-m1x_hacks/README.md

 For the correct time to show up, add your corresponding timezone file inside a persistent folder (e.g. `/npc/zoneinfo`).
 You will find those files on most linux systems in `/usr/share/zoneinfo/`.
 It is important to not only copy the actual binary timezone file, but also to create the folder it is residing in and symlink that to `/etc/localtime`, for example for Berlin `ln -s /npc/zoneinfo/Europe/Berlin /etc/localtime`.

+### Sync time - alternative
+You can have a "fake ntp" server that will just provide its local datetime via HTTP, as it is the only thing in the default firmware that can connect over the network.
+You need to host `timeserver.py` on your local network and then on boot `do.sh` will get the datetime from it.

 ## PTZ